zsoltszabo/node-uglifier/README.md

 Change log
 --------
+0.3.0 Handles require JSON files by changing the source to be correct JS syntax.

 0.2.5 Life safer new feature: Export all your dependencies including source files to a new folder
       Basically you can separate your project this way and limit the files your co worker can see. see the very short unit test: exports.testDependenciesExport